rust-embedded/awesome-embedded-rust/README.md

-# `awesome-embedded-rust`
+# Embedded Rust

-> A curated list of crates useful for embedded development.
+This is a curated list of resources related to embedded and low-level programming in the programming language Rust, including a list of useful crates.

 [<img src="https://rawgit.com/rust-embedded/awesome-embedded-rust/master/rust-embedded-logo-256x256.png" align="right" width="256">](http://www.rust-embedded.org)